Skip to Main Content

 • Best for: Borrowers with less-than-perfect credit who own a home.

 • Reason: Borrowers with fair or poor credit may have a better chance of getting approved with more favorable terms for a cash-out refinance than some of the other alternatives to debt consolidation loans.
-However, this approach is best for those with a significant amount of debt due to the complexity of the process.
+However, due to the process’s complexity, this approach is best for those with a significant amount of debt.

-But even if you, a lawyer or a company successfully negotiates a settlement, your credit score may take a hit.
-This is especially true considering that most lenders won’t renegotiate your debt unless you’re significantly behind on payments.
+This strategy is likely to damage your credit score.
+Most lenders won’t renegotiate your debt unless you’re significantly behind on payments.
 The debt settlement company may tell you to stop making payments so your debts are sent to collections.

 • Best for: Those with $10,000 or more worth of debt, struggling with monthly payments.